jackfood/Half-codeInterpreter/Readme.md

 - **Interactive with ChatGPT:** Utilize the built-in interface with ChatGPT for code generation and debugging.
 Please note that this tool does not execute code in the background like GPT-4; you must manually run the code.
 - **Handle Excel/CSV Data Analysis:** Simplify data analysis tasks for Excel and CSV files.
 Generate Python code snippets to assist in data exploration, cleaning, and analysis.
 - **List Python Scripts:** View a list of Python scripts in your directory and select them for editing.
-- **Auto Paste & Execute:** Automatically paste code from the clipboard and execute it.
+- **Auto Paste & Execute:** Automatically paste code from the clipboard and execute it when the word 'import' is detected.

 ## Requirements